Hradec nad Moravicí: Administrative division

+Etymology

+The name Hradec is a diminutive of the Czech word hrad ('castle').
+The suffix nad Moravicí means 'upon the Moravice'.

 Geography

 Hradec nad Moravicí is located about 7 km south of Opava and 23 km west of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Šance at 522 m above sea level.
 The Moravice River flows through the town.